 5. Any postbaccalaureate educational program that the college chooses to offer must be consistent with and supportive of the college’s central educational mission.

 6. Reed is by design a small college that values opportunities for in-depth and sustained academic exploration and the development of close professional relationships among students, faculty, and staff.

 7. The activities of the staff are essential to the well-being of the institution, and, in areas related to the educational program, the staff supports and advances the pursuit of the college’s academic goals.

 8. Students are not divided by academic ability or promise, and there are neither “honors” degrees nor other such programs.

-9. Each student works with a faculty advisor, who helps plan a course of study that is consistent with the student’s academic goals and that meets the distribution and major requirements.
-Faculty advisors also provide evaluation and advice related to the student’s performance.
+9. Each student works with a faculty adviser, who helps plan a course of study that is consistent with the student’s academic goals and that meets the distribution and major requirements.
+Faculty advisers also provide evaluation and advice related to the student’s performance.

 10. Instructors provide students with frequent and substantive evaluation of their performance in order to promote student intellectual growth.
 Although grades are recorded for all classes, they are not routinely reported to students.